Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-Although there are special resorts on the island that are famous for clubbing, such as Malia, and Hersonissos in Heraklion.
+There are special resorts on the island that are famous for clubbing, such as Malia and Hersonissos in Heraklion.

-When in Chania, you will find some clubs in Platanias and Agia Marina… and a very few more downtown.
+In Chania, you will find some clubs in Platanias and Agia Marina and a few more downtown.

 In Rethymnon, a few more (it’s a university city), but don’t expect a wild nightlife scene…